 To improve the efficacy and performance of a multicloud strategy, businesses need to consider how to connect to these diverse clouds to promote an effective, high-performing cloud ecosystem that aligns with business expectations.
-One study revealed that 58% of businesses measure multicloud success by improved performance, while 52% gauge it by cost savings and 41% by delivery time.
-Achieving these metrics requires a level of knowledge and experience your organization may not have internally.
+Whether success for your organization is measured by improved performance, cost savings, or delivery time, achieving these metrics requires a level of knowledge and experience your organization may not have internally.

 Does your data center provider offer a national footprint?

 Connecting your business everywhere it needs to be without introducing unnecessary latency can be a challenge.
 A data center provider with a national footprint can offer the network and diverse locations to access leading cloud service providers near concentrations of users to minimize latency and improve the end user experience.
 It can also provide a geo-diverse disaster recovery (DR) solution.

 By using a single provider to connect to multiple regions, you can also simplify vendor management for your IT team.

 Does your data center provider own and manage their network?

 Businesses want to be able to control and consume connectivity the same way they consume compute resources.
 As a result, control over the network that provides the connections continues to be a driver for businesses evaluating cloud connectivity.
 Data center providers that own and manage their own network infrastructure offer enhanced security and control over the connections and are accountable for its performance, if an issue occurs.

 The public internet lacks this control and can introduce unwanted latency, lack-luster performance and potential risk into your connectivity strategy.

 How easily can you scale connectivity?

 To address continually evolving business demands, businesses need to be able to quickly and easily scale capacity and add new cloud connections, as needed.
 The ability to scale bandwidth in either direction, on demand, can be pivotal in optimizing performance and controlling costs.